moda-schneij/generator-gumby-assemble-moda/readme.md

 - While in this directory, create a global npm link to use the generator on your machine by running `npm link`

-  - (if this fails for any reason, try it again)
+  - (You should see a lot of output.
+If this fails for any reason, try it again)

 - Return to your sites folder, create a new folder, and cd into it: